|

 and sat down next to him and that's how they found him," he said.

-"The farmer's wife followed the kangaroo because he was acting out
+"The farmer's wife followed the kangaroo because his doin was unusual.

-"It's not a pet as such, it's just an animal that's adopted them
+"It's not a pet as such, it's just a deer that's adopted them

 (the family) over the years and comes and goes as it pleases, they were

-Yeah, people don't realise how tame native animals can become.
+Yeah, folks don't see how tame native deer can become.
 When

 my family owned a farm, we raised a wombat after it was found in